ianr0bkny/go-sonos/test.markdown

 {% endhighlight %}

-Structs implementing ssdp.Device describe a UPnP device on the network, which may provide a number of services.
+Structs implementing ssdp.Device describe a UPnP device on the network, which can provide any number of services.

 ### Manager
 ******